US airstrikes target Iran-backed militias in Syria, Iraq

 Kirby said the U.S. military targeted three operational and weapons storage facilities — two in Syria and one in Iraq.

-He described the airstrikes as “defensive,” saying they were launched in response to an “ongoing series of attacks by Iran-backed groups targeting U.S. interests in Iraq.”
+He described the airstrikes as “defensive,” saying they were launched in response to the attacks by Iran-backed groups.

 “The United States took necessary, appropriate, and deliberate action designed to limit the risk of escalation — but also to send a clear and unambiguous deterrent message,” Kirby said.